openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/communication.md

 For more comprehensive information on human rights-related challenges and limitations, see the [Principles for Digital Development](https://digitalprinciples.org/), the [Global Digital Compact](https://www.un.org/global-digital-compact/en), as well as [Mejias and Couldry (2024)](https://press.uchicago.edu/ucp/books/book/chicago/D/bo216184200.html).

-### Recommendations to optimize the use of the digital tool
+### Recommendations to optimize the Use of the Digital Tool

 The following recommendations address the challenges above ([How et al. 2020](https://doi.org/10.3389/fmars.2019.00404); [Stablein et al. 2022](https://doi.org/10.1016/j.gloenvcha.2022.102558)):